|

 lover and tells him how Rupert had to hire a double.

-Alfred bribes the double and humiliates Rupert on stage,
+Finally, one evening Alfred bribes the double and appears on stage when

-opening a show across the street), while causing an injury
+opening across the street, while causing an injury

-Olivia does steal Rupert's secret diary and hands him over
+Olivia does steal Alfred's secret diary and hands him over

-to Alfred.
+to Rupert.
 Then Rupert uses violence to obtain the key to

 That's how Rupert got the diary before starting his journey